Why Tax-Deferred Accounts Can Present Problems When Your Retire

 As you near retirement, it will be important to have a balance of after-tax and pre-tax money.
 Even if you are foregoing some deductions now, by planning ahead you will be creating financial flexibility that may be useful once you are retired.

-As you build up tax-deferred and after-tax accounts (what I refer to as a "non retirement accounts" which can be a brokerage or mutual fund account that is not designated as an IRA), you can use asset location strategies to make your plan even more tax-friendly!
+As you build up tax-deferred and after-tax accounts (what we refer to as a "non-retirement accounts" which can be a brokerage or mutual fund account that is not designated as an IRA), you can use asset location strategies to make your plan even more tax-friendly!

 Asset location is the process of strategically choosing to "locate" high turnover, high income generating assets inside tax-deferred accounts, and placing low turnover investments that generate qualified dividend and long term capital gains in your non-retirement accounts where you get a 1099 each year.

-By locating assets thoughtfuly, investments like taxable bonds (which generate interest income) and small cap stock funds (which typically have high turnover and generate more short term gains) can kick off this type of investment income inside of tax-deferred accounts where you pay no tax until you withdraw funds - regardless of the underlying investment income activity.
+By locating assets thoughtfully, investments like taxable bonds (which generate interest income) and small-cap stock funds (which typically have high turnover and generate more short term gains) can kick off this type of investment income inside of tax-deferred accounts where you pay no tax until you withdraw funds — regardless of the underlying investment income activity.

 If these same holdings are owned inside your retirement accounts the qualified dividends and long term gains will end up being taxed at the higher ordinary income tax rate - as all withdrawals from tax-deferred retirement accounts are reported as ordinary taxable income and the withdrawal will not retain the underlying character of the income such as dividend or capital gain.

 Taxes matter.
 By creating a balance of tax-deferred and after-tax investment accounts, and locating investment holdings inside these accounts in a tax efficient way, you can save multiple thousands in taxes over your investing lifetime.